IrishLuck1/CyberSec/README.md

-# Automated ELK Stack Deployment
+# Automated ELK Stack & Beats Deployment

 ### The files in this repository were used to configure the network depicted below.